VipeCloud/vipecloud_api/products.md

 <details>
   <summary><code>DELETE</code> <b>/products/{id}</b> Delete a product</summary>
   <br>
-  A successful response will be a status 200 with a success message
+  A successful response will be a status 200 with a success message.

   ```json
   {